4.5.20 Household help

 Once received, the Agent should upload the request onto Novus using the USR: Medical and Like Service Request Process.

-Within 10 calendar days of receipt of the request or receipt of further information, the Agent must:
+Within 10 calendar days of receipt of the request or receipt of further information, Agents must:

 If the information on file does not assist with determining short term home services, arrange an ADL.
 Long term home services requests should undergo an ADL assessment to review service, self-management strategies or adaptive equipment.